Loading The VR School

 Run reserve audits that compare incentives against course progress, student support needs, and scholarship goals.

-The Global Educoin Reserve Bank is a governance and simulation layer for learning incentives, district budgeting, scholarship allocation, and transparent educational value creation.
+The Global EduCoin™ Reserve Bank is a governance and readiness layer for learning incentives, district budgeting, scholarship allocation, tax-aware reporting, and transparent educational value creation.

-Institutional Educoin Banks are district, school, sponsor, or program wallets that allocate credits according to published School of Freedom policies.
+Institutional EduCoin™ Banks are district, school, sponsor, or program wallets that allocate credits according to published School of Freedom policies.

 Every posted transaction should teach a financial concept: earning, saving, budgeting, risk, credit, consumer protection, giving, investing, or long-term planning.